0%

 The bottom line?
 AI has huge potential in GRC, but blind trust is dangerous.
 The leaders who win will harness its power while actively managing its risks.

 Regulators are scrambling to keep pace with AI in GRC.
+As a result, AI governance compliance is becoming a board-level priority—ensuring AI systems meet legal, ethical, and regulatory expectations across jurisdictions.
 Some frameworks are solid, others patchy—but all are reshaping how compliance-heavy industries deploy and govern AI.

 In May 2024, the EU passed the first full-scale AI law, built as a risk pyramid: